dchen024/Weathernaut/brainstorming.md

 **Mobile**: This app will be designed to make it easy to get all your weather data in nice compact format on the go and at any time.

 **Story**: Imagine wanting to go outside but you don't know what the weather looks like.
-WeatherToday will quickly inform you of the weather at your fingertips.
+Weathernaut will quickly inform you of the weather at your fingertips.

 **Market**: Everyone can benefit from using this app because everyone needs to know what the weather is like for their location before going outside.